Finland’s Secret Island

 - Maximum 18 Flashpackers

 Welcome to Rovaniemi, the home of Santa Claus and your gateway to Arctic Circle adventures.
-The wilderness just beyond Rovaniemi’s colourful lights is calling, and a transfer awaits to whisk you away to your private island immediately.
+The wilderness just beyond Rovaniemi’s colourful lights is calling, and a transfer awaits to whisk you away to your private island.
 You’ll be welcomed by traditional saunas and a private chef serving outstanding local dishes.
 And it’s all yours.
-Completely private.
 How’s that for exclusivity?
-Tonight, you’ll settle in for a welcome dinner for a chance to get to know everyone over some celebratory drinks and traditional Finnish supper.
-You’ll feast on fresh local produce, from Arctic char and Lappish lamb to forest-picked mushrooms, berries and veggies.
-Afterwards, if the night is clear, it’ll be worth stepping outside.
-Amidst the stillness on your private island, you’ll find yourself in one of the world’s best spots to see the Northern Lights.
-We’ll keep our fingers crossed for you.
+Tonight, you’ll settle in for a welcome dinner for a chance to get to know everyone over some celebratory drinks and a traditional Finnish supper.
+You’ll feast on anything from Arctic char and Lappish lamb to forest-picked mushrooms, berries and veggies.
+Afterwards, if the night is clear, it’ll be worth stepping outside to gather round the bonfire and look for the Northern Lights.

 This morning, you’ll get kitted out with your essential cold weather gear, keeping you warm and snug in minus degree temperatures.
 Then, it’s time to embark on a husky adventure.
 You’ll learn all you need to know about driving the husky sleighs yourself before you’re let loose onto the vast icy tundra.
 With the wind and snow whipping around you and temperatures reaching as low as minus 30, you’ll feel like a real Samii herder.
-Tonight, cross over to the mainland for your twilight Northern Lights safari by snowmobile, where you’ll delve kilometres into the Arctic wilderness, always with one eye to the sky.
+Late afternoon, cross over to the mainland for your twilight Northern Lights safari by snowmobile.
+You’ll travel several kilometres into the Arctic wilderness, where you’ll stop for a Lappish snack break and cook sausages on an open fire – always with one eye to the sky.

 Today you’ll strap on some cross country skis and push yourself on and on into scenes more and more beautiful, gliding to some untouched hard-to-reach spots.
+Don’t worry if you haven’t skied before, you’ll soon be gliding like a pro.
 After some recovery time back on your island, you’ll learn how to drill and cut a hole into the ice around you.
 Why?
-You’ll all be getting in it, of course.
+You’ll all be getting into it, of course.
 Prepare for the ultimate invigorating wellness experience as you immerse yourself in water so cold it will take your breath away.
-This evening you’re off on another Northern Lights safari, and this time it’s by reindeer.
-Travelling deep into the forest and 20km from the nearest city, you’ll firmly be entering wolf and brown bear territory – but don’t worry, they’ll keep their distance.
+It might only be a few seconds but you’ll feel more alive than ever.
+Buzzing with energy, you’ll warm up in a wood-fired sauna in true Finnish style.

 Your adventure may have been short, but you’ll be leaving today knowing you packed every last moment with thrilling Arctic experiences.
 You’ll have time this morning to enjoy a slow breakfast and one last sauna as a group before you’re transferred to the airport for your flight home.
 You never know, the magic might continue as you fly off – the Northern Lights from the vantage point of a plane window is something worth looking out for.